Loading...

 So you might see the speaker's view of the world being tripped up, that it forces them to see it in a different light.

-Now, question three was about the Maori woman's link to her grandfather and what might that suggest?
-And you might have thought that the idea of her grandfather teaching her how to see nature and how to connect with it implies that human connection to nature is part of our identity, it's been passed down through the generations.
+Now question three is about the Maori woman's link to her grandfather and what might that suggest?
+And you might have thought that the day of her grandfather teaching her how to see nature and how to connect with it implies that human connection to nature is part of her identity.

-Now the colour imagery implies the tree is devoid of life and energy because in a place it doesn't belong.
+Now the colour imagery implies the tree is devoid of life and energy because it's in a place it doesn't belong.

 Much like the image of a man in a cafe reading alone, it further implies the loneliness and isolation of the modern world.

-Amazing work, everyone.
+Amazing work everyone.

-So let's think about the context now.
+So let's think about the context.

-Now, this repetition is purposeful because a capitalization or lack of capitalization of the word deaf is significant for the deaf community.
+Now this repetition is purposeful because a capitalization or lack of capitalization of the word deaf is significant for the deaf community.

-Now, (indistinct) our keywords, it means of the same or similar kind in nature.
+It means of the same or similar kind in nature.

 So the deaf community is made up of individuals who might have different perspectives and views.